kristoffer-tungland/RevitTestRunner/README.md

 1. **Test Discovery**: The RevitXunitAdapter discovers tests marked with `[RevitFact]` in your test assemblies
 2. **Revit Communication**: When tests run, the adapter communicates with a running Revit instance via named pipes
-3. **Model Loading**: If specified, the appropriate Revit model is opened automatically
+3. **Model Loading**: If specified, the appropriate Revit model is opened automatically with worksharing options
 4. **Debugger Attachment**: If debugging is enabled, automatically attaches to the correct Visual Studio instance
 5. **Test Execution**: Tests run inside the Revit process with full access to the Revit API
 6. **Result Reporting**: Test results are reported back to Visual Studio Test Explorer